aws-deadline/deadline-cloud/src/deadline/job_attachments/README.md

-# AWS Deadline Cloud Job Attachments
+# Job attachments

-[Job attachments][job-attachments] enable you to transfer files back and forth between your workstation and [AWS Deadline Cloud][deadline-cloud], using an Amazon S3 bucket in your AWS account associated with your [Deadline Cloud queues][queue].
+[Job attachments][job-attachments] enable you to transfer files back and forth between your workstation and [AWS Deadline Cloud][deadline-cloud], using an Amazon S3 bucket in your AWS account associated with your [AWS Deadline Cloud queues][queue].

 Job attachments uses your configured S3 bucket as a [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), which creates a snapshot of the files used in your job submission in [asset manifests](#asset-manifests), only uploading files that aren't already in S3.
 This saves you time and bandwidth when iterating on jobs.
-When an [AWS Deadline Cloud Worker Agent][worker-agent] starts working on a job with job attachments, it recreates the file system snapshot in the worker agent session directory, and uploads any outputs back to your S3 bucket.
+When an [AWS Deadline Cloud worker agent][worker-agent] starts working on a job with job attachments, it recreates the file system snapshot in the worker agent session directory, and uploads any outputs back to your S3 bucket.

-You can then easily download your outputs with the [Deadline client](../client/) `deadline job download-output` command, or using the [protocol handler](#protocol-handler) to download from a click of a button in the [Deadline Cloud Monitor][monitor].
+You can then easily download your outputs with the [deadline cli](../client/) `deadline job download-output` command, or using the [protocol handler](#protocol-handler) to download from a click of a button in the [AWS Deadline Cloud monitor][monitor].

-Job attachments also works as an auxiliary storage when used with [AWS Deadline Cloud Storage Profiles][shared-storage], allowing you to flexibly upload files to your Amazon S3 bucket that aren't on your configured shared storage.
+Job attachments also works as an auxiliary storage when used with [AWS Deadline Cloud storage profiles][shared-storage], allowing you to flexibly upload files to your Amazon S3 bucket that aren't on your configured shared storage.

 See the [`examples`](../../../examples/) directory for some simple examples on how to use job attachments.